pedrohfmacedo/UVM/README.md

 ## Project 3: UVM - FSM Sequence identifier 0001

 ### Project Overview
-This project performs the FSM (finite state machine) verification used to detect a 4-bit sequence which is the sequence 0001, the verification plan is in the folder
+This project performs FSM (finite state machine) verification used to detect a 4-bit sequence which is sequence 0001, the verification plan is in the folder.
+In this project, there was implementation in the EDA PLAYGROUND area and another in the REDHAT environment with Cadence's Xcelium software.